Key Takeaway

 - You have no strong preferences about who manages your affairs

-Even in this last category, a will is still a good idea — it's just less urgently critical.
+Even in that last category, a will is still a good idea.
+It's just less urgently critical.

 Taking the Next Step

-If you've determined you need a will — and the vast majority of adults do — you have several paths forward:
+If you've determined you need a will — and most adults do — you have a few paths forward.

 Online legal services offer state-specific wills at affordable prices.
-For straightforward situations (married, with or without children, clear beneficiaries), this is often sufficient.
+For straightforward situations (married, with or without children, clear beneficiaries), this is often enough.

 An estate planning attorney provides customized documents and professional guidance.
-Worth the investment if your situation involves a business, blended family, significant assets, or complex family dynamics.
+Worth the investment if your situation involves a business, blended family, significant assets, or complicated family dynamics.

 Legal aid organizations provide free or low-cost services for those who qualify based on income.

-Whichever path you choose, the most important thing is to actually do it.
+Whichever path you choose, the thing that matters is actually doing it.
 A will doesn't have to be perfect — it has to exist.
 You can update and improve it over time.
 But you can't retroactively create one after you've needed it.

-Your family deserves the clarity and protection that a will provides.
-Consult an attorney for your specific situation, and take that first step.
+Your family deserves the clarity and protection a will provides.
+Talk to an attorney if your situation warrants it, and take the first step this week.